cozodb/cozo-docs/source/index.rst

 This manual touches upon all features currently accessible in the Cozo database via CozoScript, though the coverage of some topics may be sketchy at this stage.

-If you are new to Cozo, you should start by following the :file:`tutorial`.
+If you are new to Cozo, you should start by following the :doc:`tutorial`.

-For installation instructions, refer to the `project homepage <https://github.com/cozodb/cozo>`_.
+For installation instructions and language-specific APIs, please refer to the `project homepage <https://github.com/cozodb/cozo>`_.

 .. toctree::
    :maxdepth: 2